statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 ### Running in a subdirectory

-First of all, are you wanting to run in a subdirectory for the right reasons?
-Using Statamic in a `blog` subdirectory in an existing site could be a valid reason.
-Not wanting to set up a virtual host is _not_ one.
-You should probably do that.
+Gut check time.
+Do you want to run in a subdirectory for the right reason?
+Using Statamic in a `blog` subdirectory in an existing site is one such reason.
+Not feeling like setting up a virtual host isn't.
+We can't stop you, but if you plan to run the site in webroot in production, you should do the same thing in development.

-Regardless, to run in a subdirectory, open up `index.php` and change `$site_root` from `"/"` to `"/subdirectory/"`.
+Professional advice given, open up `index.php` and change `$site_root` from `"/"` to `"/name_of_your_subdirectory/"`.
+Good to go.

 ## Step 2: Set permissions {#permissions}